biomed-AI/GraphCS/docker-image/readme.md

 ##  Scheme III
-You can run GraphCS on all datasets using the script  **run_all_datasets.sh** or on simulated dataset using script **run_simulate.sh**.
-You must copy them into the running  docker with  graphcs image as following commands (These scripts are stored in the directory of the same level as the graphcs image):
+You can run GraphCS with scripts, but you need to copy them into the running  docker with  graphcs image as following commands (These scripts are stored in the directory of the same level as the graphcs image):

 1. open a new terminal named t2